Open-Turing-Project/TuringDocs/markdown/sin.md

 ##Example
-This program prints out the sine of p/6, 2p/6, 3p/6, up to 12p/6 radians.
+This program prints out the sine of pppp/6 radians.

         const pi := 3.14159